BorisBrock/HeidelBridge/README.md

 ---

+# Roadmap

+For the upcoming version **2.0** some nice enhancements are planned:
+- :star: Pre-built binaries: no need to clone and compile the repositoiry yourself
+- :star: OTA updates: simply update your HeidelBridge via WiFi
+- :star: Wifi provisioning: easily integrate HeidelBridge into your home network

+The new version is planned to be released in 2025.
+Stay tuned!

 # Required Hardware

 You only need two components for this project: an ESP32 microcontroller and a MAX485 module.
 Both are available in large quantities and at reasonable prices on the Internet.
 You will also need a breadboard and a few jumper wires.
 All in all, it shouldn't cost you more than 10$.